 Defined Contribution Plans

-A qualified plan is one that uses a defined contribution method for the funding of its benefits.
-Unlike defined benefit plans, which pool assets, defined contribution plans are individual account arrangements in which plan sponsors provide contributions on the basis of participant compensation.
+A qualified plan uses a defined contribution method to fund its benefits.
+Unlike defined benefit plans, which pool assets, defined contribution plans are individual account arrangements in which plan sponsors provide contributions based on participant compensation.

 Participation in a defined contribution plan is usually optional, and the amount of money that may be contributed to one’s account is predetermined.
 Plan sponsors may or may not be required to contribute, as well as participants’ contributions.

-At retirement, a plan participant’s benefit is calculated based on the account value of their individual account at retirement.
+At retirement, a plan participant’s benefit is calculated based on their account value.

-Under a defined contribution plan, participants bear the investment risk rather than plan sponsors.
+Under a defined contribution plan, participants bear the investment risk rather than the plan sponsors.

-A plan participant’s gain is determined by how much and how often the employer makes contributions, how long the employee participates in the plan, and the plan’s performance.
+A plan participant’s gain is determined by how often the employer makes contributions, how long the employee participates in the plan, and the plan’s performance.